How to install Homebrew on Ubuntu 24.04

 brew --version

-Run the brew doctor utility to ensure everything was set up correctly.
+Run the brew doctor utility to ensure proper system configuration.

 brew doctor

-Before proceeding with the Git method, ensure you have Homebrew’s dependencies installed if you have `sudo` access:
+Before proceeding with the Git method, ensure Homebrew's dependencies are installed when `sudo` access is available:

-To do that, download the Homebrew Git repository to your Ubuntu machine by running the command below.
+Download the Homebrew Git repository to the Ubuntu machine by running the command below.

 git clone https://github.com/Homebrew/brew homebrew

-Then, run the command below to add Homebrew into your system’s command-line environment.
+Then, run the command below to add Homebrew into the system’s command-line environment.

 eval "$(homebrew/bin/brew shellenv)"